 THIS EVENT IS CURRENTLY SUSPENDED.
-WE HOPE TO RESUME LATER IN 2024
+WE HOPE TO RESUME IN 2025

 THE BAOBAB TREE – Generative Conversations around what is emerging as possible human futures at a time of radical global transition.